Working collaboratively to advance effective climate change solutions

 As conveners and catalysts for change, we recognize that regional collaborations and leadership will be key to advancing effective climate change solutions.

-- Support member-driven climate action planning outreach efforts to local jurisdictions
+- Support member-driven climate action outreach efforts and event planning

 - Support the development of tools and resources with members and key stakeholders